 - The Practical Conversation Course 20 is the Practical Conversation Course 15 PLUS one additional reading & writing lesson every day.

 - If you bring your own tablet, you can download not only digital materials but also an extensive library of ebooks including grammar and JLPT resources, available for up to two years.
 Those without a

-tablet canuse an iPad from the school (limited availability), but will not be allowed to take the contents home.
+tablet canuse an iPad from the school (limited availability), but will not be allowed to take the materials home.

-The length of one-level of the Practical Conversation Course, from level 1 to level 5, is 4 weeks, and it will be 16 weeks for
+The length of the Practical Conversation Course, from level 1 to level 5, is 4 weeks, and it will be 16 weeks for